 • Protection – dogs are steadfast, devoted companions, and they will always keep their owners from harm.

 • Children – dogs are generally great with children and will build a strong and loving bond.
-If you’re children are young, it would be sensible to choose a dog that is renowned for being patient.
-Bear in mind that usually the behaviour of the dog is down to the training by the owner.
+If your children are young, it would be sensible to choose a dog that is renowned for being patient.
+Bear in mind that usually, the behaviour of the dog is down to the training by the owner.

 • Dependent – dogs are reliant on humans and should not be left on their own all day, so if you work full-time outside of the home, a dog would not be an ideal family pet.

 • Daily walks – a dog needs to be walked at least once a day, so if you can’t make the time to go out for at least 30 minutes every day, then consider another pet.

 • Kennels & home boarding – be mindful that if you go away on holiday or for a weekend, you will need to pay on average £20 per day for dog-sitting services.